TBGobezie/SoilPrint/README.md

 # SoilPrint

-A Unique Identification System for Soil Data
+A Unique Identification System for preserving Soil Data privacy

 ## Definitions
 1. Pedohash is a blend word of the Greek word Pedon', meaning soil, and "hash", referring to a fixed alphanumeric value that represent different lengths of data in the computer world.